 Kaiserdom Frankfurt Cathedral

-Kaiserdom or the Imperial Cathedral of Saint Baptism is the main church of Frankfurt, but today’s church is reconstructing made in 1950.
+Kaiserdom or the Imperial Cathedral of Saint Bartholomew is the main church of Frankfurt, but today’s church is a reconstruction made in the 1950s.
 It was the site where the kings of the Holy Roman Empire were elected and coronated.
 The Kaiserdom is a Gothic Church with red stone, and it has a tower with 95 m high and 324 steps, which you can visit.
-Compared to other European Cathedrals it has a simple but charming design.
+Compared to other European Cathedrals it has a simple but still charming design.

 Saint Paul’s Church